wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 <a target="_blank" href="https://github.com/cruise-automation/daytona">
 https://github.com/cruise-automation/daytona</a> is written in Golang to be a "lighter, alternative, implementation" Vault client CLI services and containers.
 It automates authentication, fetching of secrets, and token renewal to Kubernetes, AWS, and GCP.
-Daytona is performant becuase it pre-fetches secrets upon launch and store them either in environment variables, as JSON in a specified file, or as singular or plural secrets in a specified file.
+Daytona is performant because it pre-fetches secrets upon launch and store them either in environment variables, as JSON in a specified file, or as singular or plural secrets in a specified file.

 <hr />